 In an effort to be a more eco-conscious consumer, I am donating all of my obsolete electronics so they can be of use to those who need them.
 While I took some of my less impressive gadgets to Goodwill, I ended up taking advantage of some retailers’ recycle programs for a few newer-looking items.

 If, like me, you have a plethora of electronics that no longer serve you, take a look at the following places that offer credit or cash for donated electronics, as well as some more charitable organizations with fantastic causes.

-The cool thing about Best Buy’s recycling program is it will accept donations from any brand, even if Best Buy does not sell it.
-Customers can donate in-store, online and at haul-away centers.
-Each item donated is eligible for trade-in or a Best Buy gift card.
-If you’re interested in knowing the amount you’ll receive before donating, check out their program here.
+The cool thing about Best Buy‘s recycling program is it will accept a wide variety of tech products, including some Best Buy does not actually sell.
+Customers can recycle in store, online or via a scheduled pickup for an additional fee.
+If a recycled item still has value, you’re eligible to receive a Best Buy gift card.
+If you’re interested in knowing the amount you’ll receive before recycling, check out the program here.

 Microsoft accepts laptops, tables, phones and gaming consoles.
-If it deems the product you’re trading in valuable, you will receive store credit.
+If it deems the product you’re trading in valuable, you will receive payment via Paypal or directly to your bank within 14 days of your device’s inspection.
 If the device no longer has value, Microsoft will wipe your data and safely recycle it for you.

 Office Depot and OfficeMax

-When you join Office Depot and OfficeMax’s free Recycling Rewards program, you earn $2 back for every cartridge when you spend $10 in a single month.
+When you join Office Depot and OfficeMax‘s free Recycling Rewards program, you earn $2 back in rewards for every recycled cartridge when you spend $10 in a single month.
 The retailers will then give you a reward payout every quarter.

 AT&T is the perfect place to bring old phones and tablets.
 The AT&T Trade-In Program allows you to safely recycle electronics in exchange for an AT&T Promotion Card.
 Done entirely online, AT&T will assess the value and give you a bill credit once they receive your shipped device.